jhu-dvrk/dvrk-readthedocs/docs/pages/kit/from_ISI/Classic/MTM.rst

 Basic information:

 * 7 motorized degrees of freedom, 7 actuators with optical encoders
+* The first 4 motors are located on the shoulder and use cable transmission, the last 3 are on the wrist and use gears
 * Some joints (second to fourth) are controlled by multiple actuators (actuator to joint coupling matrix)
 * All joints have analog potentiometers, used for both homing and